neonate11/Terminal_Blackjack_Ascii_Art/README.md

 Also let me know if you find any bugs.

 # How to Play:
-Open your terminal, navigate to downloads or wherever you saved the files.
-Then cd into the directory.
-Then run: python3 [the blackjack file name.py]
+Download Blackjack.py, and Card_Graphics.py then open your terminal, navigate to wherever you saved the files, then run: python3 [the blackjack file name.py]

 # Sample Gameplay:
 ![image](https://github.com/neonate11/Terminal_Blackjack_Ascii_Art/assets/162996499/d75673ed-1423-441c-9132-6fda04325d63)